Maintaining a Residential Planted Aquarium

 Features of residential planted aquariums

 What is a planted aquarium?
 It is a tank that mainly consists of aquatic plants.
 And it requires your attention to the tank size, aquarium lighting, substrate, plant species, or others.
 In general, light plays a critically crucial role in the photosynthesis of plants.
-While light also affects plants’ colors and growth.
+Light also affects plants’ colors and growth.
 Besides that, you should provide a proper substrate.
 For instance, sand, gravel, or aquarium soil.
 As plants need something to root.
 Also, aquarium soil can be a nutrient source for aquatic plants.
 In addition, carbon dioxide is significant for plants.
 CO₂ deficiency will limit plant growth.

 Clean live aquarium plants